top of page

 (Dig the ascot!)

-We moved a little bit south to Playa del Rey ("Beach of the Ocean"?) and I started with Marie Curea in Santa Monica.
-I was a nervous performer and I remember having the shakes during the Bach Festival at the church in Santa Monica.
-I still have that program, and it is amazing to see that one of my jazz colleagues out in the world these days is also on that program.
-My family moved around quite a lot so I didn’t really know anybody for very long then;
+We moved a little bit south to Playa del Rey – "King's Beach" – and I started lessons with Marie Curea in Santa Monica.
+I was a nervous performer, and I remember having "the shakes" during the Bach Festival at the church in Santa Monica.
+I still have the concert program, and was later amazed to see that one of my jazz colleagues out in the world these days is also on that program.
+My family moved around quite a lot, so I didn’t really know anybody for very long then.

-Once I reached High School is when my years of practice began to really pay off: I could play in a band now!
+Once I reached High School, my years of practice began to really pay off: I could play in a band now!

 Deputy

-In high school I realized that the skills that were burned into my fingers would stand me in good stead.
-I wanted to play music with others and keyboard players were in short supply.
-The first band I joined played one party and we played the Beatles "Birthday".
+In high school, I realized that the skills that were burned into my fingers would stand me in good stead.
+I wanted to play music with others, and keyboard players were in short supply.
+The first band I joined played at one party, (we played the Beatles' "Birthday").
 I actually played guitar in that band.
 3 chords.

 I was asked to join another high school band (our cross-town rivals).
 We played "Bodhisattva" and "White Punks on Dope" so I guess those were kind of lost years in a way.
 Never mind.